tchivs/trino/docs/src/main/sphinx/connector/paimon.md

 ### S3 configuration example

-For S3-compatible storage, add the following properties to your catalog configuration file:
+For AWS S3 storage, add the following properties to your catalog configuration file:

 ```properties